Manor of St. Sepulchre: Tudor and early modern transition

+End of the Liberty

+By the early 19th century, the palace was no longer used as an archiepiscopal residence and was described by contemporaries as being in a state of "mud, rags and wretchedness."
+Under the Archbishop's Palace, Dublin Act 1804 (44 Geo.
+3. c.
+63), the property was vested in the Crown for public use.
+In 1806, it was formally converted into a barracks for the Mounted Division of the Dublin Metropolitan Police (DMP).

+The jurisdiction of the Liberty was formally abolished by the Manor Court of St. Sepulchre Abolition Act 1856 (19 & 20 Vict. c.
+57).

 Location

 The importance of the Manor of St. Sepulchre was enhanced in that it consisted of a number of manors, many of which lay outside the city or even the county of Dublin.
 The manor of St. Sepulchre in the city was the principal manor.
 The city manor boundaries stretched from Bishop Street to St. Stephen's Green, along Harcourt Street to Donnybrook, across Rathgar to Harold's Cross and back along Clanbrassil Street.
 In 1523-4 Archbishop Hugh Inge was engaged in a legal dispute with the Mayor and Corporation of Dublin, who had apparently taken possession of the manor.

 An Act of the Parliament of Ireland of 2 June 1774 (13 & 14 Geo.
 3 c.
 34 (Ir)) formed a barony, the Barony of St. Sepulchre, from that part of the manor lying north of the South Circular Road.
 This had previously been part of the barony of Uppercross.
 Within it were the civil parishes of St. Kevin, St. Nicholas Without and part of St. Peter's.
 The barony was abolished by the Dublin Baronies Act 1842 (5 & 6 Vict. c.
 96), when the area was transferred from the county to the city.

+A 19th-century plan of the precincts of St. Patrick's Cathedral, showing the Manor of St. Sepulchre and its palace.

 Outside the city, there were manors belonging to St. Sepulchre's in Swords, Lusk, Shankhill, Tallaght, Finglas and other places.
 Each of these manors was governed by a portreeve, who was sworn in each Easter by the seneschal of St. Sepulchre.